-- BACKGROUND: Both inherited their love for music from their fathers, each teaching their sons to play the guitar; formed their team while playing in Nashville; began their professional career in 1940 when they started their personal appearance tours and later working at radio stations in North Carolina, West Virginia, Tennessee, and on the Louisiana Hayride; joined the Grand Ole Opry in 1952; also featured with their Act is Johnny's wife, Kitty Wells, "The Queen of Country Music," and "The Tennessee Mountain Boys."
-From 1953-1958 were recognized as the "Nation's No. 1 Country Music Duet." - FAMILIES: Johnny and wife, Kitty Wells, and their three children, also recording artists, Ruby, 21, Bobby, 19, and Carol Sue, 15, live in Madison, Tenn.
+BACKGROUND: Both inherited their love for music from their fathers, each teaching their sons to play the guitar; formed their team while playing in Nashville; began their professional career in 1940 when they started their personal appearance tours and later working at radio stations in North Carolina, West Virginia, Tennessee, and on the Louisiana Hayride; joined the Grand Ole Opry in 1952; also featured with their Act is Johnny's wife, Kitty Wells, "The Queen of Country Music," and "The Tennessee Mountain Boys."

+From 1953-1958 were recognized as the "Nation's No. 1 Country Music recording artists, Ruby, 21, Bobby, 19, and Carol Sue, 15, live in Madison, Tenn.
 Jack and wife, Louise, and their son, Terry, 7, live in Madison, Tenn.